How do I let my readers view 'Older Posts'?or

 Is this jumping the gun?
 If so, my apologies, in advance.

-Time to upgrade your template!But, is 5 years (less 3 weeks) not long enough, to wait?
+Time to upgrade your template!But, is over 5 years not long enough, to wait?